AntoineMeheut/Rokc/README.md

 	vagrant box add generic/centos7

 #### Startup Vagrant Developer VM **TODO**
-    cd origin
-    vagrant up --provider=docker

 #### Enter VM **TODO**
-    vagrant ssh

 #### Cross compile target **TODO**
-Temporily change the cross compile target platforms in `hack/commons.sh`.
-Change

-    readonly OS_CROSS_COMPILE_PLATFORMS=(
-      linux/amd64
-      darwin/amd64
-      windows/amd64
-      linux/386
-    )

-  to

-    readonly OS_CROSS_COMPILE_PLATFORMS=(
-      linux/arm
-    )

 #### Cross compile run **TODO**
-If `make build-cross` doesnt work use

-    sudo bash -x hack/build-cross.sh

-  The build will exit with an error because of some directories not setup correctly.
-The binaries has been successfully built, though.

-#### Get binaries **TODO**

-You then will find the cross compiled binaries in

-    ls -l _output/local/bin/linux/arm/
-    total 307744
-    -rwxr-xr-x  1 pirate  pi   51576136 Mar 27 11:33 oc
-    -rwxr-xr-x  1 pirate  pi  105987904 Mar 27 11:33 openshift

-  These binaries are also available outside of the VM since the build dir was mounted by Vagrant.

 ### Install Openshift on the cluster **TODO**